shad0vv001/shad0vv001/README.md

 *README.md ROAD WORK AHEAD!STOP! 🚧*

-<span style="font-size: 10px; color: gray;">A humble statement: Although I know that writing this self-introduction is not very useful, I hope to find people who share the same resonance with me through it.</span>
+> _A humble statement: Although I know that writing this self-introduction is not very useful, I hope to find people who share the same resonance with me through it._